wibisono/fp-oops/src/main/tut/docs/exercises/cats/uptime-client.md

 <h2>Uptime Client</h2>

-This is the first case study from [Scala with Cats](https://underscore.io/books/scala-with-cats/)
+This is the first case study from [Scala with Cats](https://underscore.io/books/scala-with-cats/ "Available for free to download!").

 We have uptime clients, responsible to check uptime of a host.
 A service will be implemented based on this client to get total uptime of all hosts.